A semi-infinite matrix analysis of the BFKL equation: Matrix representation of the sl(2) spin chain Hamiltonian

-To connect with the XXX$_{-\frac{1}{2}}$ spin chain Hamiltonian acting on a state represented by a double copy of a harmonic oscillator it is needed to do this on a diagonal state with the same number of derivatives in each oscillator (both are in the same $(N-1)$-th excited state):
+There is an interesting similarity between this spin chain representation and the square truncation of the BFKL equation.
+In order to find it it is needed to focus on a ``slice" of the XXX$_{-\frac{1}{2}}$ spin chain Hamiltonian characterized by $S-N = N-1$.
+In this case the spin chain Hamiltonian acts on a diagonal state with the same number of derivatives in each oscillator (both are in the same $(N-1)$-th excited state):